Connecticut Sports Betting

 At the time of writing, any participation in paid daily fantasy betting in Connecticut is completely illegal for people in Connecticut.
 However, this doesn’t stop some online operators offering their services to those who wish to break the law and take the risk of penalty if they should get caught.
 However, the most recent budget to be introduced does allow for the regulation of the pastime, should it be approved by the state’s Native American tribes.

 Casinos in Connecticut

 There are currently no legal Connecticut online casinos available, which is something that may change with the pending legislation.
-However, this is at a standstill, as the two Native American-owned and operated casinos in the state are actually some of the biggest in the country, with tremendous buying power in government.
+However, Connecticut casino policies currently aren’t favorable towards this type of activity.
+The phenomenon can be explained by the fact the two Native American-owned and operated casinos in the state are actually some of the biggest in the country, with tremendous buying power in government.
 The Mogehan Sun and Foxwoods currently contribute 25% of their takings from slot machines to the government, which is around $190 million per casino per financial year.
 The exclusivity of the two tribes goes so far to say that recreational ‘Las Vegas’ themed after-graduation or after-prom parties are illegal.